SIX SIGMA CERTIFICATIONS

 Traveling to Ann Arbor?

 Information on airport, hotels, local food options, and more.

 SAVE 20% with code YEAREND20

 Deal ends 1/1/24.
 Excludes bootcamps, conferences, and webinars.

 Earn your Green Belt from the University of Michigan.

 Learn how to effectively solve problems by integrating Lean and Six Sigma within the DMAIC approach.
 Using a blend of examples and case studies drawn from manufacturing, transactional/service, and healthcare environments, this course will set you up with a structure to systematically frame problems, collect data productively, and implement sustainable solutions.
-Our unique remote delivery format combines convenient self-paced learning with a series of live check-in sessions, enabling you to interact with U-M faculty while completing the course modules on your own time.
+Students have the flexibility to choose in-person or remote-live participation based on their learning preferences and needs.

 This course focuses on applications drawn from a variety of industries, including manufacturing, transactional/service, and healthcare environments.